firstcontributions/first-contributions/README.md

 ## Fork this repository

-Fork this repository by clicking on the fork button on the top of this page.
+Fork this repository by clicking on the fork button at the top of this page.
 This will create a copy of this repository in your account.

 ## Clone the repository

 <img align="right" width="300" src="https://firstcontributions.github.io/assets/Readme/clone.png" alt="clone this repository" />

 Now clone the forked repository to your machine.
-Go to your GitHub account, open the forked repository, click on the code button and then click the _copy to clipboard_ icon.
+Go to your GitHub account, open the forked repository, click on the code button, and then click the _copy to clipboard_ icon.

 Open a terminal and run the following git command: